kenchin138/DA-and-DS-Projects/Google_Play_Store_Analysis/README.md

 ## Introduction

-This project is a comprehensive analysis of the Android app market.
+This project provides a comprehensive look at the Android app market in 2018.
 Insights are gathered through data on Google Play store app data.

 ## Data Source